 Chaz’s Advice: I also suggest making each GMB listing have a slightly different title as that seems to help each listing receive their appropriate portion of the brand’s mentions and documents.
 We recently discussed filtering SAB’s in a great local GMB case study in which we used these exact strategies to unfilter multiple service area businesses that had overlapping service areas.

 Challenge #3: Competitors At The Same Address

 Sometimes we learn the perils of affordable, centrally located office space the hard way: it may very well appeal to our competitors every bit as much as it appeals to us.
 There are tons of office complexes that consist of a number of businesses within the same industry, all separated just by their suite number when it comes to their addresses.
 Short of planting a dead fish in the air vents, you can’t really flush your competition out of the building, so you’ll have to find ways to work around Google’s algorithm and possum filter in order to keep your business from getting filtered out by the competition.
-This is where organic ranking is really going to impact your business more than local ranking factors.

 How To Address: Go Organic

 Take a good long look at your competition and what they are doing with their local listing.
 See what ranking factors your competitor is hammering, such as links or reviews.
 Check what categories they’re using to rank their Google listing and whether they are the same as yours or variations, such as therapist vs therapy clinic.
 Really put your focus on the organic factors that your competitor is using and outdoing them in these areas.
 This might mean canvasing your clients for reviews, outreaching for authority links and guest post opportunities, or tweaking your on-page and site-wide settings and content to better reflect what Google (and your audience) are searching for.